Philjae-Shin/ETH-Oxford/README.md

 *For further updates and detailed instructions on running the project, please check back or contact our team.*
 Blockchain-themed hackathon at Oxford University

+## What we did:

+implemented FHE

+took a simple neural network (mlp) with only 3 layers and performed forward propagation through the model on encrypted data.

+All the calculations (ormodifications?) where done on the homomorpho encrypted data.

+What leads us to belive that if we can implement forward propagation on data encrypted using FHE,

+it should be possible to also train on the encrypted data - without the model seeing or knowing what it is.

+Other interestring use case **privacy preserving neural network** so users data would be kept confidential.